 A flow diagram is attached at Annex B of this guidance to set out this process.

 Prosecutors should record their consideration of Convention rights in any review of a case given that section 6 of the HRA makes it unlawful for the CPS to act in any way which is incompatible with a Convention right.

 The full text of the Human Rights Act 1998 may be accessed at the following link: The Human Rights Act 1998

 Information on the European Court of Human Rights European Court can be found at: http://www.echr.coe.int

 Reports of leading European Court of Human Rights judgements are available at: http://www.bailii.org/eu/cases/ECHR/

-The following short guides on human rights for those working in the public sector are available from the Ministry of Justice web site, by following the hyperlinks:
+The following short guide on human rights for those working in the public sector is available by following the hyperlinks:

 You may also find it useful to consult the Ministry of Justice Human Rights web site more generally at: http://www.justice.gov.uk/guidance/humanrights.htm.

 (Article 1 is introductory and is not incorporated into the Human Rights Act.)

 A person has the right to have their life protected by law.
 There are only certain very limited circumstances where it is acceptable for the state to take away someone's life, e.g. if a police officer acts justifiably in self-defence.